yangfei4/AAE_pro/README.md

 ```

 ### Reference:
-This project is lagerly based on
+This project is largely based on
 [DLR-RM/AugmentedAutoencoder](https://github.com/DLR-RM/AugmentedAutoencoder).